kidscancode/godot_recipes/src-4/content/3D/rotate_interpolate.md

 The above code works, but it snaps the rotation instantly to the target.
 This might be fine if you have a very slow-moving target, but looks unnatural.
 It would look better if we move smoothly, or "interpolated", the rotation smoothly between the starting orientation and the ending.

-Godot has us covered here too, because the `Transform` object has a method called `interpolate_with()`, which returns an intermediate transform between a current one and a target one.
+Godot has us covered here too.
+Rather than `look_at()`, we can use the `Transform` object's `looking_at()` method, which doesn't rotate the node, but returns the transform that *would* be looking at the target.
+Combine this with the `interpolate_with()` method, which returns an intermediate transform between a current one and a target one, and we can smoothly transition between the current orientation and our desired one.

 ```gdscript
 var speed = 5